Quickstart

 admyral up

-You can open the Admyral UI by visiting http://localhost:3000 in your browser.
+You can open the Admyral UI by visiting http://localhost:3000 (opens in a new tab) in your browser.
+If a custom port was defined using ADMYRAL_WEB_PORT, use the defined port number instead of 3000.

 Step 2: Tool and Secret Setup